NourIslamAoudia/Advanced-network-TP/README.md

-# Advanced Networks Lab - Leaf-Spine Data Center with SR-MPLS
+# Advanced Networks Lab - Leaf-Spine Data Center with SR-MPLS & Security

-Complete implementation of a modern data center network using Containerlab with OSPF, BGP, BFD, and Segment Routing.
+Complete implementation of a modern data center network using Containerlab with OSPF, BGP, BFD, Segment Routing, ACLs, Zone-Based Firewall, and QoS.

 ---